BY SOFO ARCHON

 From “Positive Thinking” to Grounded, Action-Based Thinking

 Now, imagine that you instead decided to let a medical expert examine your disease, find out its underlying cause and how to treat it.
-He or she might inform you that the treatment involves some pain — it could be that you need surgery or to take a heavy dose of medication with possible side effects.
+He or she might inform you that the treatment involves some pain — it could be that you need surgery or a heavy dose of medication with possible side effects.
 But you know that, no matter the extra pain you may undergo during the treatment, in the end it will be worth it.
 That’s because afterwards you’ll be relieved of the pain caused by your disease, while the additional pain caused by the treatment will only be temporary.
 So you decide to follow the medical expert’s advice, and soon afterwards you become healthy again.

 Like in the above example, if we wish to overcome our life problems, then we need to do something about them.
 By that I don’t mean to merely repeat positive affirmations in our minds and wish that all is going to be perfectly fine.
 Rather, I mean to stand up from our chairs, roll up our sleeves and take concrete action.
 But first we need to accept and attend to our problems, instead of denying them, as the philosophy of “positive thinking” urges us to do.
 We need to look at them in the eye, examine why they are there, and search for ways to effectively deal with them.